Alert icon

 Briana Benton, BS

-Briana Benton is the Technical Manager for ATCC’s Microbiology Systems department.
-Her current research focuses on the development of mock microbial communities for microbiome research and synthetic molecular standards for molecular diagnostics assays.
+Briana Benton is a Program Manager for ATCC’s Sequencing and Bioinformatics department.
+Her current focus is on the ATCC Genome Portal and expanding the collection of published reference genomes.
+Briana previously worked on the development of mock microbial communities for microbiome research and synthetic molecular standards for molecular diagnostics assays.
 Prior to joining ATCC, she developed molecular diagnostic assays for the Henry M. Jackson Foundation.
-Briana holds a bachelor’s degree in Biology from Eastern New Mexico University.